COVID-19 Relief Grant Opportunity

-The application will open on May 9 and will close at noon on Friday, June 10.
-Businesses without full-time employees may receive up to $5,000, and businesses with full-time employees may be eligible for up to $10,000.
+Businesses without full-time employees were eligible to receive up to $5,000, and businesses with full-time employees were eligible for up to $10,000.

 Use of Funds

 We anticipate rewarding up to 70 small business grants and expect this to be a highly competitive grant cycle in which we will be unable to fund every inquiry.
-Applications will be scored based on the priorities outlined above and on the following eligibility requirements:
+Applications were scored based on the priorities outlined above and on the following eligibility requirements: